touchHLE/touchHLE/tests/README.md

 Integration tests
 =================

-This directory contains integration tests written in Objective-C. They're compiled to an ARMv7 Mach-O binary and packaged into a bundle (`TestApp.app`) so that they can be run in the emulator like a normal iPhone OS app.
+This directory contains integration tests written in Objective-C. They're compiled to a fat (ARMv6 + ARMv7) Mach-O binary and packaged into a bundle (`TestApp.app`) so that they can be run in the emulator like a normal iPhone OS app.

 `TestApp.app` is effectively two completely different apps: